RV 144: Sponsors

 The RV 144 trial was sponsored by the Surgeon General of the United States Army and conducted by the Thailand Ministry of Public Health with support from the United States Army Medical Research and Materiel Command and the National Institute of Allergy and Infectious Diseases, which is part of the National Institutes of Health.
 The cost of the trial was $119 million.

 Supported in part by an Interagency Agreement (Y1-AI-2642-12) between the U.S. Army Medical Research and Materiel Command and the National Institute of Allergy and Infectious Diseases and by a cooperative agreement (W81XWH-07-2-0067) between the Henry M. Jackson Foundation for the Advancement of Military Medicine and the U.S. Department of Defense.
 Sanofi Pasteur provided the ALVAC-HIV vaccine, and Global Solutions for Infectious Diseases (VaxGen) provided the reagents for the immunogenicity assays.

 ALVAC‐HIV (vCP1521) was manufactured by Sanofi Pasteur.
 AIDSVAX B/E was manufactured by Genentech under a license and supply agreement with VaxGen, which itself is a spin-off company of Genentech founded for the purpose of developing AIDSVAX.
 Global Solutions for Infectious Diseases, a nonprofit organization co‐founded by former VaxGen executives, has ownership of certain intellectual and manufacturing rights of AIDSVAX.

 Subsequent trials

 In 2016 the HIV vaccine trial HVTN 702 was started in South Africa.
 It tested a combination of two HIV-vaccines which were slight modifications of those used in the RV 144 trial.
 The trial was stopped early in 2020 because no evidence of efficacy was seen.

-A somewhat similar combination of two HIV-vaccines, a vector-based vaccine and a recombinant protein vaccine, was tested in the Imbokodo study in Africa between 2017 and 2021.
-The efficacy was found to be small and not statistically significant.
-A slightly modified vaccine combination is being tested in the ongoing Mosaico trial in Europe and the Americas.
+A similar combination of two HIV vaccines, a vector-based vaccine and a recombinant protein vaccine, was tested in the Imbokodo study (HVTN 705/HPX2008) in Africa between 2017 and 2021.
+The primary analysis found the vaccine safe but with low efficacy (25.2%, not statistically significant) in preventing HIV infection compared to placebo.
+The study, sponsored by Janssen Vaccines & Prevention B.V. and funded by the NIAID and the Bill & Melinda Gates Foundation, is ongoing.

+A modified version of the vaccine regimen tested in Imbokodo was evaluated in the Mosaico trial (HVTN 706/HPX3002), which began in 2019.
+This trial enrolled nearly 3,900 men who have sex with men and transgender people in the Americas and Europe.
+In 2024, the Mosaico DSMB determined the regimen ineffective in preventing HIV infection, leading to the trial's discontinuation.
+No safety issues were identified with the Mosaico vaccine regimen.